Watch: Sancho & Rashford finish off slick moves as Man Utd show off Ten Hag ball in pre-season | Goal.com

 Just three minutes after the break, Rashford doubled United's advantage by rounding off a fine team move.

-The ball was played out from the United goal and worked up the field where a great combination between the United players set Rashford up to fire into the net.
+The ball was played out from the United goal and worked up the field where a great combination between the front players eventually set Rashford up to fire into the net.

 Another nice passing move saw United build out from the back and then play through the middle, with Martial sending it through for Sancho to run towards goal and slot past the goalkeeper.